SoK: Data Minimization in Machine Learning: Discussion and Takeaways

 \para{There Are Many Flavors of DM} As evidenced by our analysis of the dimensions of DM in \cref{sec:framework} but also by the variety of techniques in \cref{sec:techniques}, DM is a broad concept that can have many different technical instantiations.
 This becomes especially clear when looking at adversarial targets: Techniques such as differential privacy guarantee the reduction of personal information in a model, however, at a much later stage, thus only partly fulfilling regulatory requirements.
 A key component for practitioners is to be clear about which part of their workflow (Collection, Training, Inference) to minimize before selecting suitable techniques.
 Importantly, different flavors of DM are often orthogonal, allowing for their combination including their DM advantages.

-\para{Techniques Can Have Unintended Effects on DM} As we have seen above, in a \dmml setup, a technique can have DM-relevant effects that are not immediately obvious nor implied by the key focus of the technique.
+\para{Techniques Can Have Unintended Effects on DM} As shown above, in a \dmml setup, a technique can have DM-relevant effects that are not immediately obvious nor implied by the key focus of the technique.
 Sometimes, the DM impact can even be an unintended consequence of the approach.
 For example, it is well known that differential privacy requires more training data to reach a given level of performance than non-DP training; but collecting more data is not DM-neutral!
 Another example is the relationship between model quality and DM: while it is intuitive that a more powerful model could provide accurate inference with less data, and is thus DM-positive, it has also been shown that more powerful models can leak more information about the training data~\cite{carlini2023quantifying}, having a DM-negative effect.
-Practitioners should be aware of these effects and carefully consider the unique interactions of their use-case with different techniques, to ensure that their limitations are well understood.
-Our formalization in \cref{sec:framework} can help in this regard by providing a structured way to think about the different DM dimensions.
+Practitioners should be aware of these effects and consider the unique interactions of their use-case with different techniques, ensuring that limitations are well understood.
+Our formalization in \cref{sec:framework} can support this by providing a structured overview of existing DM dimensions.

 \para{DM Evaluation is Not Standardized} Importantly, our analysis highlights that there is no standard way to evaluate DM(-adjacent) methods.
-In particular, there is no consensus on the best way to measure utility, privacy, or fairness, nor how to to evaluate the tradeoffs between metrics.
-Further, in \cref{sec:datasets} we highlight that there is no standard dataset for evaluating DM methods, with many methods being adapted (and restricted) to particular domains.
+In particular, there is no consensus on the best way to measure utility, privacy, or fairness, nor how to evaluate the tradeoffs between metrics.
+On top of that, in \cref{sec:datasets} we highlight that there is no standard dataset for evaluating DM methods, with many methods being adapted (and restricted) to particular domains.
 To make research more understandable, the community should work towards developing standard evaluation metrics, guidelines, and datasets that remain interpretable to non-experts.